Every September Squar Read more [...]

 I reference elements of ancient artefacts, period garden ornamentation and architecture in my work.
 I produce a wide variety of functional, individual, one-off pieces including: elevated stemmed vessels, birdbaths, sconces, lidded bowls, vases, and candle bowls.

-I prefer to use grogged stoneware clay due to its durability and versatile nature to produce rough, volcanic finishes.
-The surfaces are distressed in order to maximise the contrasts in the dry vivid glazes I use.
+I prefer to use “grogged” sandy stoneware clay due to its durability and versatile nature to produce rough, volcanic finishes.
+The surfaces are distressed in order to maximise the contrasts in the dry and vivid glazes I use.

 Venue: Church Street Workshops, Guttridges Yard, 172 Stoke Newington Church Street, London, N16 0JL

-Times: Advance booking and payment is essential.
+Advance booking and gift vouchers available, valid for six months.
 Sorry no refunds.

 Cost: Classes are £25 per person/session.
 Materials are paid for by dry weight.